 School is back in session.
 Kids are heading back to class, and teachers are putting together materials to get their students excited about Spanish.
-However, it can be hard to get kids to focus and work together after a summer of freedom – especially in another language!
-That’s why icebreakers can be so helpful: they’re fun, engaging, and educational all in one.
+The challenge of getting kids to focus and work together after a summer of freedom is rough – especially in a foreign language!
+Luckily, Spanish icebreakers are here to save the day!
+They’re helpful, fun, engaging, and educational all in one.

 Pónganse de pie – stand up

 Salten — jump

 Siéntense – sit down

 Bailen – dance

 Griten – shout

 Now, in the real Simon Says game, the kids only do what you say if it is prefaced with the phrase “Simon says.”
 If you give a command without saying ‘Simon says’ and some of the kids do the action, they are ‘out’ and have to sit down.
 However, in an immersion preschool Spanish class, explaining that rule may be a bit complicated.
 If you are comfortable with using English in the classroom, go ahead and explain that rule.
 However, it is completely fine to play it without that rule; the students are still learning through Spanish exposure.

 If you want to step it up a bit, you can give them full sentences, like Pongan la hoja debajo del escritorio.
 (Put the paper under the desk).
 You can include more vocabulary applicable to your specific class with this method.

 2. The Question Ball (La pelota de preguntas)